 The one time I was able to enter the 'C:MoveToArea("AR2200")' command, it said 'string "c:MoveToArea("AR2200")"]:1: attempted to index global 'c' (a nil value)'.
 It also gives the same result in the retail version.
 Am I entering the text correctly?

-#11 Updated by Richard Hilton almost 2 years ago
+#11 Updated by Richard Hilton about 2 years ago

 The string is case sensitive so c:MoveToArea("AR2200") will fail but C:MoveToArea("AR2200") would work

 Are you able to temporarily disable Force touch to see if the game works as expected, we can then be more confident about the cause and report on a factual basis. (sample link: http://cupertinotimes.com/disable-force-touch-trackpad-on-macbook-pro/)